conan-io/docs/manage_deps/workflows.rst

 .. code-block:: bash

-      $ cmake ../example-hello -G ...
+      $ cmake ../example-hello -G "Visual Studio 14 Win64" //or other generator
       $ cmake --build . --config Release
+      $ ./bin/greet

-In effect, with this setup, we have created a separate configuration of the project, without affecting at all the original source directory.
+We have created a separate build configuration of the project, without affecting at all the original source directory.
 The benefit is that we can experiment freely, and even erase it and create a new build with a new configuration with different settings, if needed: